As of Friday, January 28, 2022:

-Reservations are required starting on June 1, 2019 (and from then on year-round) for all overnight stays in Joffre Lakes Provincial Park.
+Backcountry reservations are required for all overnight stays in Joffre Lakes Provincial Park.
 Overnight stays are only permitted in the campground at Upper Joffre Lake.
-Reservations can be made up to 2 months in advance of your arrival date via our Discover Camping Reservation Service.
+Reservations can be made up to 2 months in advance of your arrival date via our BC Parks reservations system.
 There is no cash payment accepted in the park.

-- Reservations are required from June 1, 2019 and from then on year-round for overnight stays in Joffre Lakes Provincial Park.
+- Reservations are required for all overnight stays in Joffre Lakes Provincial Park.
 Reservations can be made up to 2 months in advance of your arrival date.
 Camping is permitted only within the designated campground at Upper Joffre Lake.

-- Reservations must be made in advance of arrival, through the Discover Camping Reservation Service.
+- Reservations must be made in advance of arrival, through the BC Parks reservations system.
 You cannot make reservations or self-register at the park.
 There is no cash payment accepted in the park.